markmoxon/elite-source-code-bbc-micro-cassette/README.md

 It turns out that the [cassette sources as text files](http://www.elitehomepage.org/archive/a/a4080610.zip) do not contain identical code to the binaries in the [cassette sources disc image](http://www.elitehomepage.org/archive/a/a4080602.zip).
 Specifically, there are some instructions in the `ELTC` binary that are different to the instructions in the `ELITEC.TXT` source file.

 You can see these differences documented in the `WARP` routine in the `elite-source.asm` file.
-To find this, search the file for `Subroutine name:  WARP` (note there are two spaces after the colon) and follow the comments for mentions of `ELITEC.TXT`.
+To find this, search the file for `Name:  WARP` and follow the comments for mentions of `ELITEC.TXT`.

 The instructions included in `elite-source.asm` are those that match the binary files rather than `ELITEC.TXT`, to ensure that the build process produces binaries that match the released version of the game.